abdullahsweesi11/repo-seek/README.md

 ## Notes

-- Many of the restrictions imposed by this tool are due to limits imposed by the GitHub Search API
+- Many of the restrictions imposed by this tool are due to constraints enforced by the GitHub Search API
-- Search will not check for exact matches, but only looks for instances including the search terms (similarly to GitHub).
+- Search queries will not check for exact matches, but only look for instances including the search terms (similarly to GitHub's website).
 - No more than 6 instances of query types (i.e. topic, language, star count, creation date) can be used in a single query, due to restrictions imposed by the GitHub Search API.
 Examples of invalid queries are '--topic a b c d e f g' and '--language c java --topic game crypto ssh --stars-min 100 --created-before 2024-01-01'
 - Inputting extremely large numbers into numerical types (e.g. limit) may lead to unpredictable results.